-- Class will usually consist hands-on work with the software. - Class attendance is critical to learning in this class. - I strongly suggest the purchasing of a USB Jump Flash portable storage device.
+- Class will usually consist of 3/4 lecture and 1/4 hands-on work with the software. - Class attendance and participation is critical to learning in this class. - I strongly suggest the purchasing of a USB Jump Flash portable storage device.